 - When: Daily at 12:00pm

 - Meeting Location: Summit Nature Center

-- Cost: $5 per person (does not include a lift ticket)
+- Cost: FREE (does not include a lift ticket)

-- Additional: Purchase a Dreamcatcher lift ticket and a Nature at Noon ticket at the Activity Center.
+- Additional: Purchase a Dreamcatcher lift ticket at the Activity Center.

-- Daily Nature at Noon tours last approximately 1-1.5 hours and are led by our Resort Naturalists.
-Nature at Noon is great for all ages.
+- Nature at Noon is great for all ages.

 B.Y.O.B.
 (Bring Your Own Binoculars) Birding Walk

 Meet Resort Naturalist on the Main Plaza for this 60-90 minute morning walk looking and listening for birds.
 Tuesdays, 9:00am.
 Free.